anquanscan/sec-tools/README.md

 [VulnPOC](https://github.com/mu0gua/VulnPOC): POC Repository
 [W3knd](https://github.com/W3knd/W3knd): Hey,I'm the W3knd you get it like the weekend  anyway ah welcome to my GitHub don't know how you got here but stick around if you want to.
 [powershell-credential-encryption-tools](https://github.com/bitsofinfo/powershell-credential-encryption-tools): Set of small tools for managing AES encrypted credentials for powershell scripts
 [gsvsoc_cirt-playbook-battle-cards](https://github.com/guardsight/gsvsoc_cirt-playbook-battle-cards): Cyber Incident Response Team Playbook Battle Cards
+[voicemailautomator](https://github.com/martinvigo/voicemailautomator): A tool that serves as a Proof of Concept for the research I presented at DEF CON 26, "Compromising online accounts by cracking voicemail systems"